Jroo1053/CTFScore/README.md

 | Suricata | Supported & Tested |
 | Teler | Tentative Support |

 All IDS will require some level of configuration before their events can be ingested by the log aggregator, more info on this is available [here](https://github.com/Jroo1053/CTFScore/blob/master/Docs/IDSJSONTable.md).
-One of the main goals of this project is too support as many IDS as possible so this list is subject to change.
+One of the main goals of this project is to support as many IDS as possible so this list is subject to change.

 ## Licence